FranGomezVenegas/TRFE-PlatformV1/readme.md

-procInstanceName instead of proc_instance_name v0.0.3 Open views from other views v0.0.4 Added our own loading-logo spinning for GetViewData and all POST actions with files and hidden the standard mwc-circular-progress spinning
+procInstanceName instead of proc_instance_name v0.0.3 Open views from other views v0.0.4 Added our own loading-logo spinning for GetViewData and all POST actions with files and hidden the standard mwc-circular-progress spinning v0.0.5 fixed bug when filterName is not undefined but ''